 Q: Are donations tax deductible?

-A: Our current beneficiaries are 501©4 and PAC groups to enable them to undertake crucial partisan, political work.
+A: Our current beneficiaries are 501©4s and PACs, which enable them to undertake crucial partisan, political work.
 As such, contributions are not tax-deductible.

 Q: Can I make a contribution by check?